sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

 In our same Warehouse terminology **A Warp = A Small Team of 32 Workers Who Must Move Together**

-- **GPU Reality**: Threads don't like to work independently but they loveto be grouped into **warps** of 32 threads each.
+- **GPU Reality**: Threads don't like to work independently but they love to be grouped into **warps** of 32 threads each.
 - **The Catch**: All 32 threads in a warp **must execute the same instruction at the same time**
 - **Memory Implication**: When one thread in the warp needs data, ALL 32 threads pause until that memory request is fulfilled.

 Disclaimer - We will get into details of Warps of what and how they are useful in further blogs if you feel any vaccum.
 Just take the above definition as memory point to be used in this blog further.

+#### Proof by Code: Let's See the Difference!
-Ohkay - Theory is good but let's see the practical numbers to solidify the case and make it air-tight.
+Theory is good but let's see the practical numbers to solidify the case and make it air-tight.

 ```python
 # === Memory Coalescing with Multiplication ===